A summary of the latest updates relating to COVID-19 and how it is affecting the work of Bali Children’s Project.

 HIV and AIDS Awareness – as our workshops take place in high schools, our HIV and AIDS Awareness workshops have been postponed.
 Our team is taking this opportunity to continue our support of Student Health Groups.
 During this time, we’ll be contacting all student groups and conducting a review of their progress, along with over-the-phone advice and support.
 Our innovative workshops are currently on pause physically, but our team is arranging online classes, which make use of our mobile phone Web App which focuses on Sex Education.

 Child Protection Workshops – the workshops in elementary schools are also postponed.
 Our team is taking this as an opportunity to train our two new staff, ready to launch an expansion which will double the impact of the workshops.
 Once school resumes, we’ll add extra workshops to meet the same target number of students.
+We are seeking support to create an online cartoon so that the information is available to all children in Bali – and Indonesia.

 School Support – Kindergartens are also currently shut.
 However, we’re still in the midst of building and renovating three kindergartens, under social distancing measures of course.
 Work on these projects continues, with three new facilities currently being built.
 We are also reviewing new potential projects.